elsassph/haxe-modular/doc/npm-setup.md

 If you use NPM libraries, it is required to follow a certain pattern and bundle them in a separate JavaScript file.

-It is nicely in line with the best practice (for compilation speed and better caching) that recommends regrouping all the NPM dependencies into a single JavaScript file, traditionally called `vendor.js` or `libs.js`.
+It is nicely in line with the best practices (for compilation speed and better caching) which recommend regrouping all the NPM dependencies into a single JavaScript file, traditionally called `vendor.js` or `libs.js`.

 **Important:**